TestGorilla LogoTestGorilla Logo

 Share

-Psychometrics is a scientific field concerned with the theory and techniques of testing personality traits and cognitive ability via different assessments, measurements, and models.
+Psychometrics – a scientific field focused on testing personality traits and cognitive ability via skill assessments, measurements, and models – makes the difference between an average hire and a great one.

 • Complete candidates’ profiles with more data